markNZed/processism-react-three/storyboard.md

 This broader view reveals a key insight: even within a single entity, there are layers of processes constantly interacting.
 These processes don’t just happen within entities but also between them, creating networks of evolving interactions.
 Whether coordinated or uncoordinated, every process contributes to shaping the system as a whole.

-In processism, an entity itself is not a static object; it is the product of many ongoing processes.
+In process philosophy, an entity itself is not a static object; it is the product of many ongoing processes.
 These processes, whether predictable or unpredictable, are always in flux—constantly shifting, evolving, and shaping the world around us.

 ## 2.8.
 Scene: Complicated Relations
 ### 2.8.1.
 Objective